Daniel-J-S/Student-Facing-Website-PWA/src/course-materials/react-fundamentals/week-2/day-5/lecture-materials/handling-input-in-react.md

-## Review the Starter Code (Peer Discussion- 5 min)
+## Review the Starter Code

 Currently the app is not functional - it doesn't add new Dev Skills to the list.

-We will implement this functionality during the lesson.
+We will implement this functionality soon.

-Please review the code in the `App` class and discuss your observations amongst your peers in a breakout room.

-We will discuss any lingering questions you may have once we close the breakout rooms.

 <br>